Pavlik Morozov: Veracity and later research

 In her 2005 book Comrade Pavlik: The Rise and Fall of a Soviet Boy Hero, Catriona Kelly agrees with Druzhnikov that the official version of the account is almost wholly fictional.
 Kelly had access to the official archives of the case.
 She determined the evidence is sketchy, based mostly on second-hand reports by alleged witnesses, and that Pavlik did not inform on his parents but was murdered after a mundane squabble.
 Kelly also shows how the official version's emphasis shifted to suit the changing times and propaganda lines.
 In some accounts, Pavlik's father's crime was not forging the documents, but hoarding grain; in others, he was denounced not to the secret police, but to a schoolteacher.
 In some accounts, the method of Pavlik's death was decapitation by saw.
 The one surviving photograph of him shows a malnourished child who bears almost no resemblance to the statues and images in children's books.
 It has also been said that he was nearly illiterate and was coerced to inform on his father by his mother; the father deserted the family.
-She states that Druzhnikov's theory that Pavlik was killed by the GPU is unlikely.
+Kelly also refuted some of Druzhnikov's claim about OGPU investment in the murder, maintaining that: "while there are traces of OGPU suppression and cover-up of minor facts, there is no reason to believe that the murder itself was instigated by them".

+Roman Brackman claims that Pavlik's mother encouraged him to report on his father because she was hoping that it would intimidate him into leaving his mistress and return to them, but this backfired after the State Political Directorate instructed Pavlik on how to incriminate his father in court while testifying.

 According to the most recent research, Gerasimovka was described in the Soviet press as a "kulak nest" because its villagers refused to join the kolkhoz, a state-controlled collective farm during the collectivization.
 Pavlik informed on neighbours when they did something wrong, including his father, who left the family for another woman.
 Pavlik was not a Pioneer, although he wanted to be one.
 Kelly believes there is no evidence that the family was involved in the murder of the boy, and that it probably was the work of some teenagers with whom Pavlik had a squabble over a gun.
+Some villagers from Gerasimovka who claim to have known Pavlik described him as a "shithead", who "did nothing but cause trouble".
+They said that he always had lice in his hair and that he smelled terrible.
+He and his brother reportedly urinated on each other after a fight.